Katie NelsonPosition: Executive Director

 Outside of my work here, I volunteer with CARES, another animal-focused non-profit, sing in the Metro East Community Chorale, and spend time with my goofy English Bulldog, Lenore.

-I work in the lobby – paperwork, computer work, answering phones.
-I also clean the cat cages in the lobby, sweep, mop.
-A little of everything.
+I am an adoption counselor and the foster coordinator for BAHS.
 I’m a huge animal person.
 I have three dogs and five cats at home.
 Three of them are foster failures.
-One of the things I like about my job is finalizing adoptions.
-There are four pages of things to go over with them.
-It’s a legal document.
-Very formal – which is good.
+One of the things I like about my job interacting with the animals because it makes your day better knowing that you are a part of finding them new families.
 It's important to us to know our animals are getting good homes.

 Kurt BlaesPosition: Adoption Counselor